BenK/userpoints/README.txt

   'points'      => (int) # of points to award the user 'txn_id'      => (int) Transaction ID of a current points record.
 If
-                         present an UPDATE occurs 'moderation'  => (boolean) TRUE or FALSE.
+                         present an UPDATE occurs 'moderate'    => (boolean) TRUE or FALSE.
 If NULL site settings are adhered to 'description' => (string) fulltext Description presented to the user 'expirydate'  => (timestamp) timestamp the date/time when the points will be expired (depends on cron)